Adapted Wasserstein distance between the laws of SDEs: Examples

-The process $Y$ (resp.\ $\bar Y$) is a Brownian motion until hitting $-A$ or $A$, where it freezes.
-The process $X$ (resp.\ $\bar X$) is also a Brownian motion until the aforementioned hitting time, after which a drift $C$ or $-C$ is added depending on whether $Y$ had hit $A$ or $-A$ (resp. $\bar Y$ had hit $-A$ or $A$).
+The process $Y$ (resp.\ $\bar Y$) is a Wiener process until hitting $-A$ or $A$, where it freezes.
+The process $X$ (resp.\ $\bar X$) is also a Wiener process until the aforementioned hitting time, after which a drift $C$ or $-C$ is added depending on whether $Y$ had hit $A$ or $-A$ (resp. $\bar Y$ had hit $-A$ or $A$).

 Suppose that $\bar B = B$ and $\bar W = W$.
 We call this the synchronous coupling in dimension two.
 Then the discrepancy $\int_0^1|X_t - \bar X_t|^2\D t$ is very large, since $X$ and $\bar X$ have large drifts in different directions after the hitting time.